Jim Snow: Political career

-After leaving parliament Jim Snow and his wife, Lesley, worked with Aboriginal organisations and he became patron of Winnunga Nimmityjah Aboriginal Medical Service.
-He is a foundation member of the Drug Law Reform Foundation and served as co-convenor of Beyond Federation which seeks constitutional reform, including the removal of the state tier of government and he serves as a member of 'Home in Queanbeyan' an initiative providing accommodation and care to the mentally ill.
-He has edited four editions of the 'After Parliament Guide' printed by the parliament to assist former members in their transition from parliamentary life.
+After losing his seat in the 1996 federal election, Jim Snow and his wife, Lesley, worked with Aboriginal organisations and he became patron of Winnunga Nimmityjah Aboriginal Medical Service.
+He was a foundation member of the Drug Law Reform Foundation and served as co-convenor of Beyond Federation which seeks constitutional reform, including the removal of the state tier of government and he serves as a member of Home in Queanbeyan, an initiative providing accommodation and care to the mentally ill.
+He has edited four editions of the After Parliament Guide printed by the parliament to assist former members in their transition from parliamentary life.
 He was made a life member of the Australian Labor Party.

-Snow was one of three members of the ALP Caucus who were absent in the vote that saw Paul Keating oust Bob Hawke as Prime Minister and ALP leader.
+Snow was one of three members of the ALP Caucus who were absent in the vote that saw Paul Keating oust Bob Hawke as Prime Minister and ALP leader in December 1991.
 The others were Foreign Minister Gareth Evans who was out of the country and Con Sciacca who was instead with his dying son.